 Although liposuction is less invasive than other surgical procedures, such as breast augmentation, and is popular among both men and women, it is still a type of surgery.
 That means there will be some recovery and downtime needed afterward, during which you might not be able to do your job as efficiently as normal.
 During this time, you need to adapt your lifestyle and follow the surgeon’s instructions as part of your post-operative care, keeping in mind that this will make a difference in achieving the desired results.
 For example, eating a balanced diet rich in protein and nourishing foods can support your healing process and help you maintain your new shape after surgery.

-Usually, the initial recovery after liposuction takes about a week.
-During that time, you’ll want to stay home from work or school and generally limit your activity.
-If you have young kids, it’s a good idea to have someone lend a helping hand and watch them during your recovery, since caring for them might be harder than usual.
+The initial recovery after liposuction usually takes about a week.
+During that time, you’ll want to stay home from work or school and limit your activity.
+If you have young kids, having someone lend a helping hand and watch them during your recovery is a good idea since caring for them might be harder than usual.

-Your surgeon might give you a prescription for pain relievers to help ease any discomfort right after the procedure.
+Your surgeon might prescribe pain relievers to help ease any discomfort right after the procedure.
 You’ll be asked to wear compression garments, which will help speed along your results.
 The garment holds your skin in place and puts gentle pressure on the treated area so that it eventually diminishes in size.

 Swelling is fairly common after any type of surgery, including liposuction and breast implant procedures.
 Everyone’s body is different, and some people might have more dramatic or noticeable swelling than others, even on their postsurgical incision sites.
 Here are some tips for managing such postsurgical concerns – it might be that your swelling is sufficient enough after your surgery that it conceals your results for some time.
 In some cases, people notice a reduction in size in the area treated right after surgery.
 But thanks to swelling, that initial reduction seems to fade.
 As soon as the swelling goes down again, you’ll begin to notice results.